WiproOpenSource/openapphack/README.md

 Simplifies experimenting with opensource application .
 OpenAppHack projects can be used for testing and rapid prototyping of opensource solutions .
 OpenAppHack projects can also be run on low cost RPI cluster

-The broader purpose is to provide a simplified path for full stack developers to quickly get started on opensource technologies and experiment freely on opensource applications
+The broader purpose is to provide a simplified path for full stack developers to quickly get started on opensource applications and experiment freely on deciding which opensource applications should be considered for building an opensource solution.

 ### Index